Courses and Requirements

 African-American History to 1877.

 Traces African-American history from the slave trade through the end of Reconstruction.
 Course material will include secondary and primary sources, including slave narratives, court documents, photography, music, and advertisements.
 The course will consider broad themes, including agency and resistance, the relationship of race to categories of gender, class, and sexuality, and the meaning of freedom.
+(Social, Structural, and Institutional Hierarchies.)
 (Same as History 203.)
+Day Moore.

 African-American History from 1877 to the Present.

 Politics of Africa.

 Comparative examination of the domestic politics of sub-Saharan Africa.
 Central focus on explaining the recent rise of both multi-party democracy and state collapse across the continent.
 Examination of the colonial legacy, the nature of the African state, ethnic conflict, class divisions, the role of the military and the problems of economic underdevelopment.
 Prerequisite, 112, 114 or Africana Studies 101.
-(Same as Government 218.)
+(Comparative Politics) (Same as Government 218.)

 Africa in Diaspora.

 Race, Gender and Culture.

 A critical philosophical examination of the normative categories of race, gender and culture.
 Topics include the origin, character and function of racial, gender and social identities.
 Analysis will focus on questions concerning the malleability of these identities, as well as questions concerning their psychological and social significance.
 (Writing-intensive.)
-Prerequisite, One course in philosophy, Africana studies or women’s studies.
-(Same as Philosophy 222 and Women's Studies 222.)
-Maximum enrollment, 20.
-Franklin.
+(Social, Structural, and Institutional Hierarchies.)
+Open only to 1st and 2nd year students.
+(Same as Philosophy 222 and Women's and Gender Studies 222.)
+Maximum enrollment, 18.

 Black Female Voices: Writing Women of Color in the African Diaspora.

 Explores the different ways black women have struggled for equality, constructed their own identity and understood their own place in American history.
 Emphasizes critical thinking about African American women's history and focuses on the many forms with which we tell the stories of women's lives.

 Gender, Space and Identity in the African Diaspora.

 Black Internationalism: The Making of Black Political Culture.

 An examination of the development of a vibrant black political culture that was transnational in scope and predicated on the shared experiences of people of African descent.
 Drawing upon the networks of communication created by the spread of ideas, news and rumor during the slave revolts in the Caribbean at the end of the 18th century, as well as writings that included novels, political tracts, speeches, newspapers and magazines in the 19th and 20th centuries.
 (Writing-intensive.)
 Prerequisite, 101 or one course in government, history or sociology.
-Maximum enrollment, 20.
+Maximum enrollment, 18.

 African-American Theatre from Ira Aldridge to August Wilson.

 The Black Self: Identity and Consciousness.

 A study of the life, times and music of selected jazz musicians from 1950 to the present.
 Emphasis on the range of jazz styles from that era including funky, fusion and free jazz.
-Prerequisite, 160 or consent of instructor.
+(Social, Structural, and Institutional Hierarchies.)
+Next offered in spring 2022.
 (Same as Music 259.)